mfcovington/sunflower-rhythms-2020/README.md

-# Required input files and documentation for this reproducing this analysis
+# Required input files and documentation for reproducing this analysis

 Required input files and documentation for running COSOPT Analysis: